DeviationTX/deviation/utils/genspeech/readme.txt

 The genspeech utility needs to be run under OSX or linux.
 On OSX, it will use text-to-speech command "say" to generate the aiff speech files.
-On Linux, it will use text-to-speech command espeak to generate wave speech files.
+On Linux, it will use text-to-speech commands pico2wave or espeak to generate wave speech files.
 Then, it will use "lame" to convert aiff or wave files to mp3 format.
+Once generated, the duration of each audio file gets checked with mplayer (linux) or afinfo (OSX).
 Please make sure you've installed these command line utilities onto your system.

 Usage:
+1. For global alerts as well as numerical values, decimal seperator and units the file globalAlert.txt is processed.
+Please note you can not change the labels defined but only the texts after ": in each line.

-1. For each model file, you can optionally provide a Switch/Trim Button/Auxillary Knob to Alert Message file.
+2. For each model file, you can optionally provide a Switch/Trim Button/Auxillary Knob to Alert Message file.
 For example,
    File: Model1Alert.txt
    Content: FMODE0:		Acro Mode
             FMODE1:		Angle Mode